eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 `docker compose` within ADORe.

 #### Interface makefile <module name>.mk
-Many modules within adore have two makefiles namely 'Makefile' and '<module name>.mk'.
-The first makefile ('Makefile') allows make commands to be run directly on the module by navigating to the module directory and running for example `make build` or `make clean`.
+Many modules within ADORe have two makefiles namely 'Makefile' and '<module name>.mk'.
+The first makefile ('Makefile') allows make commands to be run directly on the module by navigating to the module directory in a shell and running for example `make build` or `make clean`.

 The second makefile having the same name of the module itself (for example in
 adore_if_ros_msg: adore_if_ros_msg.mk) acts as the external interface for the